How to Sync Shopify Products to WooCommerce

 Running two storefronts on different platforms is common - Shopify for the main brand site, WooCommerce for a wholesale or regional sub-site.
 Maintaining the catalog by hand on both is a guaranteed source of drift.
 This workflow takes Shopify as the source of truth and propagates create and update events to WooCommerce on a schedule.

-The workflow runs every hour (or whatever cadence suits), reads products updated since the last run, and creates or updates the matching WooCommerce product keyed by SKU.
-State is cached locally so re-runs are idempotent and a one-off backfill doesn't double-write the catalog.
+In Spojit, the workflow runs every hour (or whatever cadence suits), reads products updated since the last run, and creates or updates the matching WooCommerce product keyed by SKU.
+Tracking the last-run timestamp keeps re-runs incremental so a one-off backfill doesn't double-write the catalog.

 Prerequisites